Agōn Gone Haywire in Lucian's Symposium. Quiz 2

 How useful is Alcock's "Power Lunches in the Eastern Roman Empire" as a guide to Lucian's Symposium, especially in regard to themes highlighted for the last assignment, namely, those of identity, status/class, and contest?
 What insights, if any, does the article yield in relation to the Lucian reading?
 Are there ways that Lucian poses challenges to Alcock's argument?

-Lucian Symposium or the Lapiths
+Lucian Symposium, or the Lapiths

 Battle of Centaurs and Lapiths, Athens, Parthenon